TanyaDThomas/PersonalFinanceTrackerApi/README.md

 * Transactions and Categories
 * Transactions and Transaction Types

-Transactions can return related information such as the account name, account type, category, and transaction type.
+Transactions can return related information such as:

+* Account name
+* Account type
+* Category
+* Transaction type

 ## Technologies